holographicSol/SerialLink/SerialLink/README.txt

 -------------------------------------------

-Summary so far:
+Summary So Far:
 	More input.
 	More screen space.
 	All but 2 PINs remain free on ESP32.
-And its fast!
+	And its fast! (calculate graphics on the ATMEGA itself, the serial to ATMEGA should command and populate data to be 	displayed).